Diane Loranger: Personal life

 Loranger enrolled at the University of Manitoba and went to work for Imperial Oil after graduating.
 Then by 1947, she had risen to a senior supervisory position with the company.
 A woman of many firsts, Diane had achieved immense success in the face of a male-dominated industry that had a stigma against women geologists, believing they would need 'special comforts' in the field.
 As a field geologist weighing 125 lbs, she regularly walked upwards 14 miles a day with full gear in the often intense Alberta summers.
 Her passion for science and creativity in her field belied the industry's reputation, and the nickname "Madam Curious," often propelled her over the next hill.“I stocked tadpoles which I systematically rendered unconscious with alcohol and then dissected to see how they ticked.
 The terrible smells and explosions in my chemistry lab caused my Dad to call me “Madam Curious”.
 He was very supportive, though and let me follow my star which is all one can hope for.”
 Diane's adult hobbies stemmed from her upbringing in Red Lake.
 She built a remote cabin, serving as an escape into nature, and her relentless spirit took matters into its own hands when her second hand car struggled to start.
 Instead of taking the car to a mechanic, Diane enrolled in mechanics courses and handled maintenance herself.

 Even after retirement Diane Loranger stayed active, especially through her support of disadvantaged women in her community.
 She regularly volunteered and in a span of just 3 years she donated over 8 tons of clothes and furniture to disadvantaged mothers.
 Loranger also filled her time leading delegations to city hall on issues surrounding elder and disabled access in the community and participated in the Big Sister community.
-Diane passed away at the age of 83 in the city of Calgary, Alberta.
+Diane died at the age of 83 in the city of Calgary, Alberta.